-To create something that is considered good user experience, it needs to combine various elements of research, insights and user-centric design.
+To create something that is considered a good user experience, it needs to combine various elements of research, insights, and user-centric design.
 The following aspects are just some of the tools and techniques that can be used to help create a good user experience:

 Identifying barriers and obstacles which affect the experience or hinder conversion and then reducing or removing them, will make your site or application so much more enjoyable to use, meaning web users will return and recommend your site.